 A Dietitian’s Guide to Managing Constipation

 Feeling “stuck”?
 Struggling to empty your bowels?
-However you refer to it, constipation is a common concern that can be debilitating.
+Whatever you call it, constipation is super common and even be debilitating.
 It often comes with difficulty going about everyday life, missing out on Friday night dinners, work stress, relationship challenges, poor body image and feeling fatigued all day and night long.
 So, rather than shying away from embarrassment, we are opening up the conversation to help your bowels get back in motion.

 What causes constipation?